This post may contain affiliate links. Read the full disclosure here.

 Do Strength Work 3 Times A Week:

 Maintaining muscle mass while pregnant is a great way to keep your metabolism buzzing.
-If you gain fat and lose muscle while pregnant, your metabolism will actually slow down, so you end up burning less calories at resting, than you did before you were pregnant.
+If you gain fat and lose muscle while pregnant, your metabolism will actually slow down, so you end up burning fewer calories at resting than you did before you were pregnant.
 So much for needing the extra 300 calories.
 But, this is how our bodies work.
 Less muscle means your body doesn’t need as many calories to function.
-By doing strength training at least 3 times a week to maintain your muscle mass.
-I have strength workouts that offers compound moves.
+Doing strength training at least 3 times a week to maintain your muscle mass.
+I have strength workouts that offer compound moves.
 This means you work your arms at the same time as your legs, or multiple muscle groups at one time, so you can get more done in one move.